 how to choose your first sex toy

 With so much selection, choosing your first toy can be a daunting task.
-We've got suggestions for picking out a vibrator, dildo, and harness, but before we get to those, there are three general key considerations: function, look & feel, and price.
+We've got suggestions for how to choose a vibrator, dildo, and strap-on harness, but before we get to those, there are three general key considerations: function, look & feel, and price.

 The U.S. sex store, Good Vibrations, has this slogan: "The right tool for the job."
 This is the essence of choosing your toy.